-King County Sheriff's Office Deputy Deven Stratton:
+King County Sheriff's Office (King CO SO) - Deputy Devon Stratton:

-- Deputy Deven Stratton has been employed with the King County Sheriff's Office since 2008. - He has been a certified canine team handler since 2014 and a certified canine evaluator since 2020. - The Washington State Police Canine Association granted Deputy Stratton the title of Master Trainer for Patrol Dogs in 2023. - Deputy Stratton has completed all required training, including LETCSA 4050- Introduction to the Historical Intersection of Race and Policing on February 15, 2023. - Deputy Stratton currently has no open complaints with King County.
-However, the WSCJTC has initiated two investigations based on agency reporting forms.
-The first investigation, which remains ongoing, was triggered by a 1915 form submitted on September 16, 2022.
-The second investigation stemmed from a 1916 form related to a K9 deployment that resulted in serious injury; this case has been reviewed and administratively closed.
+- Deputy Deven Stratton has been employed with the King CO SO since 2008. - He has been a certified canine team handler since 2014 and a certified canine evaluator since 2020. - The Washington State Police Canine Association granted Deputy Stratton the title of Master Trainer for Patrol Dogs in 2023. - Deputy Stratton has completed all required training, including LETCSA 4050- Introduction to the Historical Intersection of Race and Policing on February 15, 2023. - Deputy Stratton currently has no open complaints with King CO SO. - WSCJTC received two agency reports for - o September 16, 2022 Officer-involved shooting that included multiple officers is still an ongoing investigation. - o July 31, 2024 -- K9 deployment that resulted in a serious injury is still an ongoing investigation.